Realtime API

 The default message a person sees when starting a chat with this user.
 Default = no welcome message

-Parameters you can pass when updating a user.
+Parameters you can pass to UserRef.set.

 Properties that are undefined